simiyu-samuel/Themabinti-Services-Hub---Laravel-API/README.md

 This backend is designed as a RESTful API, providing endpoints for authentication, user and service management, appointments, payments, admin oversight, and more, all while adhering to modern Laravel best practices.

+**Fully commented code with clear explanation of why and what.
+With steps on crucial logic and key points**

 ## **Features**

 *   **User Management:**